1-Day ASAM Adults Vol.1 Core Concepts

 CE

-individual courses, are approved as ACE providers.
+The Hazelden Betty Ford Graduate School, provider #1487, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Hazelden Betty Ford
+Hazelden Betty Ford Graduate School maintains responsibility for this course.
+ACE provider approval period:11/22/23-11/22/26.
+Social workers completing this course receive 7 continuing education credits.

 Hazelden Betty Ford Foundation is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #SW-0529.
 The Graduate School is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Graduate School maintains responsibility for this program and its contents.
 The Graduate School is an NBCC approved Continuing Education Provider, ACEP # 6547, and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 The ACEP solely is responsible for all aspects of the program.
-The Graduate School is approved to provide continuing education by CAADE Provider # CP20 975 C 0325, CCAPP Provider Number 1N-88-160-1125, CADTP provider # 125, and CA BRN CEP 16722.
+The Graduate School is approved to provide continuing education by CAADE Provider # CP40 975 C 0325, CCAPP Provider Number 1N-88-160-1227, CADTP provider # 125, and CA BRN CEP 16722.

 Cancellations and Refunds